pundit-community/pundit-matchers/README.md

 if you include a `forbid_mass_assignment_of(:attribute)` expectation in the policy spec, it's entirely possible that the attribute *is* being permitted through a `permitted_attributes_for_#{action}` method that is tested separately.
-For this reason, you should always explictly test *all* implemented `permitted_attributes_for_#{action}` methods, as demonstrated in the example.
+For this reason, you should always explicitly test *all* implemented `permitted_attributes_for_#{action}` methods, as demonstrated in the example.

 ## Testing Resolved Scopes